R vs S Ketamine: What Actually Matters for Depression Treatment (2026)

 A practical note.
 The subjective experience differences between S-weighted dosing (Spravato) and racemic dosing (most off-label ketamine) are smaller than the enantiomer pharmacology would suggest.
 Patients who switch between them usually describe "a little more floating" versus "a little more reflective," not a fundamentally different experience.
 At therapeutic doses, both formulations produce the characteristic dissociative state, the neuroplasticity window, and the antidepressant effect.

-The more consequential variable in the treatment experience is usually the formulation (rapidly dissolving tablet versus troche), the setting (clinic versus home), and whether the patient is doing real integration work between sessions.
+The more consequential variable in the treatment experience is usually the formulation (rapidly dissolving tablet versus troche), the setting (clinic versus home), the provider you choose (clinical model and physician involvement vary widely between programs), and whether the patient is doing real integration work between sessions.
 The enantiomer question matters less at the individual patient level than the marketing around it suggests.

 Where the field is heading